 As cities around the world struggle with solutions to the housing shortage that faces many communities, one urban building typology has been floated for decades that might increase housing units without reducing quality of life: low-rise, high-density.
 Emerging in the 1960s and 70s as an antidote to the severe “tower in the park” model offered by Le Corbusier and others, this housing typology had the potential to overcome some of the downsides of massive urban renewal in its emphasis on livable scale and community context.

 Low-rise, high-density housing attempts to combine the best elements of both urban and suburban development schemes: a multitude of public transportation options, access to urban services, moderate scale, public open space and individualized dwellings.
 It can therefore reduce sprawl and efficiently use the limited space found in the urban environment, while also maintaining the street grid and pedestrian pathways.
-However, low-rise, high-density housing cannot be seen as a one-step cure-all for urban ills.
-As many projects have shown us, sensitive architecture must also be combined with well-financed governing institutions and deeply involved community organizations.

 The following projects show us a few contemporary examples of this building typology, which has the potential to mitigate housing issues and elevate previously neglected communities.
 From the inner cities of Canada to the posh streets of London, these innovative social housing projects display the low-rise, high-density typology’s great promise for future urban development.